mvineza/vagrantfiles/README.md

 ## OS configuration

-After creating the VM(s), ansible provisioner will run to copy the host's user SSH public key to the VM so he can connect to the ...
-TBD
+After creating the VM(s), ansible provisioner will run to copy the host's user SSH public key to the VM(s).
+This alllows passwordless SSH making ansible connections easy.

 ## Tutorials